UWNetworksLab/uProxy-p2p/src/metrics/README.md

   npm run build && npm run datastore-report

-This will geenrate two files:
+This will generate two files:

 * `out/range_metrics`: unique users and activations per date range for each date and country.
 * `out/last_use_metrics.csv`: date and country last use histogram